-- Beginningfarmers.org has a great page with a comprehensive set of links about financial help to start a small farm business.
+- Beginningfarmers.org features a comprehensive set of links about financial help to start a small farm business.
 You'll find everything from the USDA's Farm Service Agency to individual states' programs for beginning farmers, to the Farm Credit Cooperative system and links to private lenders who loan to beginnings farmers.

 More Resources for Small Farmers

-The resources below aren't grants per se, but they're great powerhouses of information and education that will help you on your way as you learn the ropes of small farming.
-They also include extensive and thorough links to additional resources.
+The resources below aren't grants, per se, but they're great powerhouses of information and education that will help you on your way as you learn the ropes of small farming.
+They also include extensive and through links to additional resources.